IBM-Bluemix-Docs/mass-data-migration/iam.md

 {{site.data.keyword.mdms_full}} supports a centralized access control system, governed by {{site.data.keyword.iamlong}}, to help you manage users and access to your {{site.data.keyword.mdms_short}} request from the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

-This capability is available as part of the {{site.data.keyword.mdms_short}} beta release.
-To find out more about participating in the beta program, check out [Getting access to beta](/docs/mass-data-migration?topic=mass-data-migration-releases#beta).
-{: note}

 ## Roles and permissions
 {: #roles}